 Dialogs

-Dialogs can be used to quickly allow changes to many of the simulation’s settings at once without having to separately navigate to the Tab/Properties Dialog of each feature.
+Dialogs can be used to quickly allow changes to many of the simulation’s settings at once without having to separately navigate to the tab or properties dialog of each feature.

 They can appear as normal dialogs or as “Wizards” in a series.